Updated 27th September, 2022

-The exam season is on the horizon.
-So, we have got our IB teachers, and examiners to give us their top tips for Paper 1 IB Biology.
+The stress levels are increasing and the exam season is on the horizon.
+So, IB Biology students are getting down to their revision.
+We have got our IB teachers, and examiners to give us their top tips for IB Biology Revision Paper 1, so you can get yourself ready.

 Whether you are taking HL or SL IB Biology these tips will help you approach your final IB exams with confidence.

-While all our IB Biology experts agreed that practice, practice, practice is the most important thing you can do.
+While all our IB Biology experts agreed that practise, practise, practise is the most important thing you can do.
 They also had very specific tips that should help you nail this paper.

 First of all a quick recap on what to expect from the paper.